“For the dharma (pious act)”

-This word dharmattukku (Grantha script in bold, Tamil script in roman; Fig. 1) is taken from a 9th-century Pallava inscription, that still can be read on the base of the Vaikuṇṭhaperumāḷ Temple in Uttiramērūr (Northern Meru), 50 kms as the crow flies south-west from Chennai.1
+On the picture above, this word dharmattukku (Grantha script in bold, Tamil script in roman) is taken from a 9th-century Pallava inscription, that still can be read on the base of the Vaikuṇṭhaperumāḷ Temple in Uttiramērūr (Northern Meru village), 50 kms as the crow flies south-west from Chennai.1

 The inscription starts with the usual benediction/auspicious beginning svasti śrī in Grantha script (Fig. 2).
 The rest of the inscription is mostly in Tamil language and script, but there are some Sanskrit words (dharma, sarva, sabhā realised as sabhai), that are consistently written in another, specific, script used for Sanskrit in South India and named Grantha.2